cmccandless/SkyAlchUtil/README.md

 Utility for generating alchemy potions for TESV: Skyrim

 Features:
--Show resulting potion from any compatible ingredients -Filter ingredients by effect or DLC
+  - Show resulting potion from any compatible ingredients
+  - Filter ingredients by effect or DLC
--Can include effects from Alchemy perks like Poisoner, Purity, etc.
+  - Can include effects from Alchemy perks like Poisoner, Purity, etc.

 [Download Latest Release](https://github.com/cmccandless/SkyAlchUtil/releases/latest)